stalkrbeardedler18/simplified-code-review/CONTRIBUTING.md

 ## Steps to Contribute
 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/YourFeature`.
 3. Make your changes and commit them: `git commit -m 'Add a new feature'`.
+(Use a descriptive message about the feature added.)
 4. Push to the branch: `git push origin feature/YourFeature`.
 5. Open a Pull Request.